The top 10 ways in which people kill their cars.

 2.)
-Incorrect tyre pressures (US Tire) - cause additional heat to build up in the tyres (tires) due to the extra flexing.
+Incorrect tire pressures - cause additional heat to build up in the tires due to the extra flexing.
 The car has to work harder reducing your fuel economy.
-With under inflated tyres the handling becomes unpredictable at best.
+With under inflated tires the handling becomes unpredictable at best.
 Braking is also significantly reduced.

 3) Not allowing turbo to cool down - How many people with turbo driven engine drive it hard and then fail to allow the turbo to cool down properly?
 In Europe more and more production cars have turbos to meet emissions and power requirements.
 The turbo is spinning at between 100,000 rpm and 200,000 rpm and gets very hot, the moment you turn off the engine you starve it of fresh oil, unless your cars oil pump keeps running.
 The oil in the turbo gets fried and essentially leaves your turbo spinning with no lubrication.
 Your turbo will need replacing if this is your driving style.